ttscoff/doing/README.md

 You can also specify a default output format for a view.
 Most of the optional output formats override the template specification (`html`, `csv`, `json`).
 If the `view` command is used with the `-o` flag, it will override what's specified in the file.

+### Colors

+You can use the following colors in view templates.
+Set a foreground color with a named color:

+    %black
+    %red
+    %green
+    %yellow
+    %blue
+    %magenta
+    %cyan
+    %white

+You can also add a background color (`%bg[color]`) by placing one after the foreground color:

+    %white%bgblack
+    %black%bgred
+    ...etc.

+There are bold variants for both foreground and background colors

+    %boldblack
+    %boldred
+    ... etc.

+    %boldbgblack
+    %boldbgred
+    ... etc.

+And a few special colors you'll just have to try out to see:

+    %softpurple
+    %hotpants
+    %knightrider
+    %flamingo
+    %yeller
+    %whiteboard

+Any time you use one of the foreground colors it will reset the bold and background settings to their default automatically.
+You can force a reset to default terminal colors using `%default`.

 ## Usage

     doing [global options] command [command options] [arguments...]

 ### Global options:

+    -f, --doing_file=arg - Specify a different doing_file (default: none)
+    --help               - Show this message
-    --[no-]notes        - Output notes if included in the template (default: enabled) --version           - Display the program version
+    --[no-]notes         - Output notes if included in the template (default: enabled) --stdout             - Send results report to STDOUT instead of STDERR --version            - Display the program version
-    --help              - Show help message and usage summary

 ### Commands: